Moai-/panabsorbium/Tutorial.md

 Remember how we declared our armor in `stonehearth/manifest.json`?
 This means that the package called `panabsorbium_armor` belongs to the mod called `stonehearth`.
 We treat it as such in this lua file as well, hence the `stonehearth:` in front.

-(P. S. I know I'm doing it extremely wrong, I should be giving them the iconic version, but I really don't know how to do that yet :x)
+(TODO: Make it drop the iconic version rather than full-sized)

 Now go back to the terminal where we opened Microworldo, and press the Up Arrow key to re-type the secret incantation.
 Once inside the Microworld, create a stockpile, promote a Hearthling to a footman.
 After the armor gets dropped (and turns into its iconic version), then placed into the stockpile, watch your footman equip the suit of armor: